bozulonas/myland/docs/classes/priest.md

 ### Level 1
 *   **Worship**: Gain a blessing (minor ability), a invocation of your choice and 1 Favor Dice by appeasing a known God (or supernatural entity).
 *   **Appeasement**: Perform a rite with a suitable offering, at a sufficiently sacred site, that shows befitting humility.
-Perform a major appeasement for worship, or a minor one for favor dice.
+Perform a major appeasement for worship, or a minor one for 1 favor dice.
-*   **Invocation**: Gain Favor Dice from appeasing your god.
+*   **Invocation**: Cast [magic](/rules.md#magic) by spening any number of available Favor Dice (d6).
+Gain Favor Dice by appeasing your god.
 Doubles cause hubris, tripples cause banishment.
 Does not cause fatigue.

 ### Level 2
 *   **Worship**